36bits/msmquote/README.md

 ## Getting Started
 Download the latest [msmquote JAR](https://github.com/36bits/msmquote/releases) to your machine and run it from the command line as follows:

-`java -cp msmquote-3.1.2.jar uk.co.pueblo.msmquote.Update moneyfile.mny password source`
+`java -cp msmquote-3.1.3.jar uk.co.pueblo.msmquote.Update moneyfile.mny password source`

 Parameters:
-* **moneyfile.mny** is the Microsoft Money file you wish to update
+* **moneyfile.mny** is the Microsoft Money file that you wish to update
 * **password** is the file password if applicable (omit if the file is not password protected)
 * **source** is the source of the quote data